yangyan0925/yangyan0925.github.io/_pages/about.md

 My work has been published in peer-reviewed journals such as _Administration & Society_, _Journal of Comparative Policy Analysis: Research and Practice_, _Journal of Contemporary China_, and _China: An International Journal_.

-Methodologically, I employ a variety of techniques, including qualitative text analysis, interviews, NLP (e.g., topic modeling, machine learning), and regression analysis.
+Methodologically, I employ a variety of techniques, including qualitative text analysis, interviews, survey, NLP (e.g., topic modeling, machine learning), and regression analysis.
 I can use SPSS, STATA, R, and Python for data analysis.

 You can download my [CV](CV.pdf) here.